 Unit blocks are provided with one 240 litre red lid bin to share between four (4) units.
 These bins are collected twice weekly.
 Council's waste contractor, SITA Environmental Services, places your bins on the kerb for emptying and returns them to the bin area after collection.

 Additional red lid bins are available for single dwellings upon request to Council.
 Fees are applicable and applications must be made on the Residential Waste and Recycling Services Application Form.
-Down the application form here.
-Residential Waste & Recycling Services Application (91.48kB)
+Please contact Council's Waste Services team for more information.

-All new residential developments must obtian the appropriate type and number of bins prior to occupation.
+All new residential developments must obtain the appropriate type and number of bins prior to occupation.
 New bins can be ordered by completing the Residential Waste and Recycling Application Form.
-Download the form here.
-Residential Waste & Recycling Services Application (91.48kB)
+Please contact Council's Waste Services team for more information.

 What can go in my general waste bin?